 How Can You Help Your ADHD Child Develop Their Social Skills?

-Social development can be hard to facilitate, especially during a global pandemic, and especially for children with ADHD.
+Many children face challenges in social development, especially during a global pandemic, and especially for children with ADHD.

 However, there are plenty of ways you can help your child navigate their social development.